 Q. Can I wash my painted fabric?

-A. Yes, you can, but it is essential to take care when washing it so that the design does not fade or become damaged.
-To do this, wash the fabric in cold water on a gentle cycle and air dry it if possible.
+A. Yes, you can, but it is essential to take care when washing it so the design does not fade or become damaged.
+To do this, gently wash the fabric in cold water and air dry it if possible.
 If you must use a dryer, set it on low heat.
 This way, the fabric will be safe, and your artwork will remain intact.

 Q. Is acrylic paint permanent on fabric?

 A. Acrylic craft paints are permanent when dry, but this does not mean that it is waterproof or resistant to fading from UV exposure.
-Applying a sealant or varnish after the painting has dried is essential to ensure that your paintings stay vibrant and protected for years.
-This will provide a layer of protection from any environmental elements, ensuring that your fabric painting projects remain intact for years.
+Applying a sealant or varnish after the painting has dried is essential to ensure your paintings stay vibrant and protected for years.

 Q. What surfaces can I use acrylic paint on?